-Early warning signs that a risk carries will be reported to senior management so that action can be taken promptly.
+Early warning signs that a risk carries will be reported to the trust's senior management team so that action can be taken promptly.
 All staff will report new risks or failing control measures as soon as possible.

 The appropriate person responsible for the objective which is subject to risk will be aware of the risk and how to manage it.
-For example, the DSL is responsible for upholding the Child Protection and Safeguarding Policy and will manage any issues related to safeguarding, whereas the CFO will be aware of and plan for mitigating risks which impact the trust financially.
+For example, the DSL is responsible for upholding the trust's Child Protection and Safeguarding Policy and will manage any issues related to safeguarding, whereas the CFO will be aware of and plan for mitigating risks which impact the trust financially.